Graduate Mortgages | Get a 1:1 on your mortgage

 Sometimes.
 Most lenders limit what they will lend you to about 4.5 times your annual salary.
 Some go a bit higher.
 They then reduce that amount depending on your credit profile.

 Currently it is possible to borrow more if you have a certain salary.
-For example if your graduate salary is £37,000 or greater they may consider lending 5.5 times your income as apposed to a maximum of 4.5 times your income if your salary was under £37,000.
+For example, if your graduate salary is £37,000 or greater they may consider lending 5.5 times your income as opposed to a maximum of 4.5 times your income if your salary was under £37,000.

 For a joint application this only needs to be £55,000 between you to potentially borrow 5.5x your joint income.